How Parenting Changed My Relationship With My Spouse - Baby Chick

 What’s your love language?

-One of the ways to combat changes in a relationship once kids arrive is to tap into each other’s love languages.
-Love languages are healthy ways to interact with your partner to know exactly how they like to give and receive love.
-Knowing this information can save you lots of guesswork, and it helps to be able to tailor your special attention in a way that you know it will be warmly received.
+One way to combat changes in a relationship once kids arrive is to tap into each other’s love languages.
+Love languages are healthy ways to interact with your partner to learn exactly how they like to give and receive love.
+Knowing this information can save you lots of guesswork, and it helps to tailor your special attention in a way that you know will be warmly received.

 My husband’s love languages are “Quality Time” and “Physical Touch.”
 Knowing this information helps me figure out how I can brighten his day or remind him that before there was “the family,” there was just “us.”
 As parents, we now have to make concerted efforts to find time to interact with just the two of us and not focus solely on our kids.
 Love languages help us hone in on what makes the other tick and help us reconnect after a long day with the work and the kids.